bixb922/crank-organ/doc-software/README.md

 No https is available.
 Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required on your side to make that work once developed.

-The File manager doesn't rename files, doesn't allow to delete folders nor rename files.
-Use ```mpremote``` as a basic file manager.
-It is for updating tunes and software, and to browse files and folders in the microcontroller.
+The File manager doesn't rename files and doesn't allow to delete folders.
+Use ```mpremote``` as a file manager.
+The File Manager is intended for updating tunes (and software, if you want to do a incremental update).

-Changes to the tunelib take some time to apply.
-They are stored in a queue on flash, so the changes don't get lost even when power is down.
-Once the microcontroller is idle and not playing music, then the tunelib is updated and the Tune List, Performance and History pages will reload automatically to reflect the changes.

-If there are many tunes (for example 1500) then very large setlists (500 or more tunes) cannot be manipulated while MIDI files are playing because some notes may be delayed.
-Please wait until no music is playing, and you will be able to manipulate extremely large setlists.
+If you have a very, very large setlist, for example 500 or more tunes, then changing the setlist will interfere with playing music.
+Please wait until no music is playing, and you will be able to manipulate even extremely large setlists.

 # 25. Licensing
 This software is available under the MIT license: